 - Ambiguously Gay: Franck Egglehoffer and assistant Howard Weinstein.

-- Babies Make Everything Better: Averted at first in Part II, Nina reacts badly when George jokes around at them being parents at their age.
-And Annie reacts badly when she learns her and her mother will be pregnant at the same time.
+- Babies Make Everything Better: Averted at first in Part II; Nina reacts badly when George jokes around at them being parents at their age.
+And Annie reacts badly when she learns she and her mother will be pregnant at the same time.
 But then played straight once they actually give birth.

 - But I Can't Be Pregnant!: Nina in Part II, who thought she was going through menopause.